Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Method

-After intializing the replay buffer with 10 demonstrations, we pre-train the convolutional encoder with instance-based contrastive learning, using stochastic random crop \cite{laskin2020curl} to generate query-key pairs.
-The key encoder is an exponentially moving average of the query encoder \cite{kaiming2019moco}, and the similarity measure between query-key pairs is the bi-linear inner product \cite{oord2018representation} shown in Equation~\ref{eq:infonce}.
+{\bf Unsupervised Encoder Pre-training:} After initializing the replay buffer with 10 demonstrations, we pre-train the convolutional encoder with instance-based contrastive learning, using stochastic random crop \cite{laskin2020curl} to generate query-key pairs.
+The key encoder is an exponentially moving average of the query encoder \cite{kaiming2019moco}, and the similarity measure between query-key pairs is the bi-linear inner product \cite{oord2018representation} shown in \ref{eq:infonce}.
 Note that the bi-linear inner product is only used to pre-train the encoder.
 After pre-training, the weight matrix in the bi-linear measure is discarded.